thambley/activeadmin-xls/README.md

 This gem borrows heavily from [activeadmin-axlsx] and [to_xls].

-Usage example:
+## Usage

-Add the following to your Gemfile and you are good to go.
+Add the following to your Gemfile.
 All resource index views will now include a link for download directly to xls.

 ```ruby
 gem 'activeadmin-xls', '~>1.1.0'